No. 6 Baylor beats Michigan State 75-58 for Atlantis title

-The sixth-ranked Bears have a different look from last year’s run to the national championship, but the results seem familiar — down to Scott Drew’s club celebrating another title-clinching victory.
+The sixth-ranked Bears have a different look from last year’s national championship team, but the results seem familiar – down to Scott Drew’s club celebrating another title-clinching victory.

 Akinjo scored 15 points and Baylor beat Michigan State 75-58 on Friday for the Battle 4 Atlantis championship, using a balanced lineup to earn yet another lopsided win to start the season.